 My iPad fits perfectly on the stand.
 The lip is not deep enough to hold a cookbook unless it’s a really small one.

-The leg (?) for the stand is adjustable.
+The stand has an adjustable leg in the back.
 When I’m not using the iPad stand I lean it on the backsplash or stick it behind my canisters or trivets.
 The pop of color is nice.

 Time to see what my friends have today.
 I’m heading out on the tour with you.
 Click those pink text links below the “before” photo collage.